ymuuuun/ROBLOX-Group-Scraper/README.md

 # ROBLOX-Group-Scraper

-A basic python script that looks for empty and joinable ROBLOX groups.
+A basic python script that looks for empty and joinable ROBLOX groups in a range.

 Heavily inspired by h0nda1337's group scraper.